 Long-Term Effects of Meth Abuse

 Long-term methamphetamine misuse can significantly diminish behavioral, physical, and cognitive abilities.
 Meth is also in an especially dangerous category of substance use disorder because its effects can be quite violent.
-Here are some long-term effects of meth misuse that require professional treatment in Florida at our meth rehab center
+Here are some long-term effects that require professional treatment for meth addiction in Florida.

 Physical Health Effects